enRichMyData/lion_linker/README.md

 mention_columns = ["title"]  # Columns to link entities from
 compact_candidates = True  # Whether to compact candidates list
 model_api_provider = 'ollama'  # Optional model API provider
-model_api_key = None  # Optional model API key if required gt_columns = []  # Specify any ground truth columns to exclude for testing
+ollama_host="http://localhost:11434" # Default Ollama host if not specified it will use the Default Ollama host anyway model_api_key = None  # Optional model API key if required gt_columns = []  # Specify any ground truth columns to exclude for testing